jonmorehouse/prospero/steps.md

 Bump boxes bigger so that they take up more space on the screen

+	Not done yet -- lets chat about this

-Bump Boxes non-transparent of very very little transparency so it's easier to read
+(FIXED) -- Bump Boxes non-transparent of very very little transparency so it's easier to read

 (FIXED) -- Font in bump boxes bigger

 (FIXED) -- Make sure Rick Halliday's picture is the same size as the other team members

-No rotational images as background when bump boxes open

 (FIXED) ---Wants the background of the listings boxes to be non-transparent